crajun/vimfiles/vim-notes.md

 Also no underscores.
 Digits ok, but discouraged.
 * Always add '!' to `:command` and `:function` definitions to allow resourcing and overwriting existing function of same name.
+* always add `abort` keyword after parentheses in old vimscript, vim9 doesn't need it, e.g.
+`function!
+OldWay() abort`.
+Otherwise parser will just keep executing after it runs a line and there's an error.

+## Commands

 * Command arguments:
   * e.g., `:command! -nargs=0 DeleteFirst 1delete` (0 default nargs opt. here)
   * -nargs=0 No args